Jenna Dewan Chops Her Hair Off After Split From Channing Tatum

 Is this potentially a #newcouple pre-alert???
 Gorgeous & SINGLE #JennaDewan posted this last night and look who commented?! #NickJonas !!
 (And lmao at her bestie/stylist #BradGoreski ‘s comment ????)
 She fits the “Nick mold” – older than him, brunette & insanely beautiful.
 I say YES!!!
 Channing who? ????❤️????❤️????❤️????❤️

 Also importantly, according to her, she isn’t just sporting a new look, she’s also having a great year and doing fine.
-Jenna Dewan gave the following statement to PEOPLE on May 20,
+Jenna Dewan gave the following statement to People on May 20.

 “This year has just been a really incredible year in a lot of ways.
-A lot of change, but you go with it and you make the best with what you can,” “I’m really great and doing wonderful and I thank everyone for their love always.”
+A lot of change, but you go with it and you make the best with what you can.

+“I’m really great and doing wonderful and I thank everyone for their love always.”